aggregateknowledge/rsyslog-zeromq/README.markdown

 ZeroMQ input and output modules for rsyslog.

+NOTE - WORK IN PROGRESS TO CONVERT TO rsyslog v6 ...

 This module allows rsyslog to read and write ZeroMQ messages.

 # Installing rsyslog-zeromq